 Faculty and hiring units located outside of Bryan-College Station are eligible to apply.

-Priority will be given to proposals that meet one or more of the following three criteria:
+Priority will be given to proposals that meet one or more of the following four criteria:

 - Proposed fellows who have demonstrated experience as effective leaders, but have not yet taken on a titled leadership role that reports to a college or university administrator.
 Examples would include (but not be limited to) faculty who have served as associate head, director of graduate studies, or president of a scholarly organization.

 - Proposed fellows who are from underrepresented groups from their home units.
 This would include (but not be limited to) faculty from underrepresented minority groups, women from STEM fields, and men from fields such as education or nursing.

 - Proposed fellows who have a record of achievements that demonstrate a strong commitment to diversity, equity, and inclusion efforts.